sweng-epfl/public/sdp/Process.md

 Each task implicitly includes the corresponding tests.
 Tasks should be have a clear "definition of done", such as implementing a specific interface, or making a specific end-to-end scenario work.
 This definition of done can change if unexpected issues are found during development, but such changes must be discussed with the team members implementing other parts of the overall user story.

-Knowing how much work to take on each week is not easy, and SDP will help you get better at this.
+Knowing how much work to take on each sprint is not easy, and SDP will help you get better at this.
 Each task should be assigned to a team member, and that team member should estimate how much time the task will take.
 Once done, the team member can compare the expected and actual time to improve the next estimates.
 In SDP, we implement this using issue labels: mark issues with labels such as "expected: 3h" and "actual: 5h".